ryoungj/optdom/README.md

-# OptDom: Learning Optimal Representations for Domain Generalization
+# OptDom: Learning Optimal Representations for Domain Shift

 This repository contains the official implementation for [Optimal Representations for Covariate Shift](https://arxiv.org/abs/2201.00057)️.
 Our paper theoretically characterizes the minimal sufficient representations for optimal domain generalization (DG) under covariate shift and derives practical self-supervised learning (SSL) objectives for learning such representations.